Artemiadze/My_Project_C_C-/README.md

 * A program for working with matrices.
 Creates a matrix according to your request, creates a random matrix, can create a matrix of zeros or a single matrix on your command.
 The program supports the operations of adding a matrix with a number, a matrix with a matrix, multiplying a matrix with a number, a matrix with a matrix, subtracting a matrix from a matrix.
 The division operation is under development.

 ## Launching programs
-All programs should be run in the console so that you can see all the features of the programs.
+All programs should be run in the console or console project in Visual Studio 2022 so that you can see all the features of the programs.

 Created by Artyom Vlasov